verus-lang/paper-sosp24-artifact/site/guide.md

 The `error-times-1.pdf` and `error-times-2.pdf` plots correspond to Figure 7.

-Then clean up the Why 3 sessions that are modified when replaying Creusot proofs, as follows.
+Again on the CloudLab machine, complete this step by cleaning up the Why 3 sessions that are modified when replaying Creusot proofs, as follows.

 ```shell
 cd /mydata/verus-sosp24-artifact/milli